 If you end up making ReOrdered a part of your Passover celebration, let us know!
 Share the images on social media, tagging @immigrantstable and @jdcentwine.
 For more snapshots behind the scenes of this video, check out my Instagram page and stories, and my Facebook page.

-Polish gefilte fish and beet chrein
+Polish gefilte fish and beetroot horseradish chrein

 Ingredients